Erarnitox/Droplet/Readme.md

 > [!WARNING]
 > This repository is in an early WIP state!
 Don't expect everything to work yet!

+> [!WARNING]
 > Everything in this repository unstable and due to change in the future!

 # Droplet - Discord Bot
 ---
 <img src="res/logo.png" width="20%" align="left"></img>

-Droplet is a feature-rich Discord bot written in modern C++ to enhance your server's experience.
+Droplet is a feature-rich Discord bot written in modern C++ to enhance your discord server's experience.

 It offers a wide range of functionalities and commands to engage with your community, moderate discussions, entertain users, and automate various tasks.
-With its sleek design and powerful capabilities, CyberDrop is the perfect companion for managing your Discord server.
+With its sleek design and powerful capabilities, Droplet is the perfect companion for managing your Discord server.

 ---